Epiglottitis in Children

 Key points about epiglottitis in children

 - Epiglottitis is when the epiglottis becomes swollen and inflamed.
+Call 911 if you think your child has epiglottitis.
 It can be a life-threatening condition.

 - Most cases in children are caused by the bacteria Hib.